cheesepaulo/ON_Bus/README.md

 You can access on your smartphone, tablet or desktop, the app has a responsive layout that make things adaptive in many resolutions as possible.
 If you find any problem, have any suggestions or doubts, you can open a issue at this repository.

-You are a developer?
+Are you a developer?
 Help us to make this app bigger and bigger and people's lives better!
 A little down in this README we have a step-by-step at how you can contribute with us. :)

 Enjoy it!